Australian Voluntary Hospital: Origin

-When the First World War broke out in August 1914, Lady (Rachel) Dudley, the wife of the former Governor-General of Australia, the Lord Dudley, decided to create a hospital from Australian doctors and nurses who were in the United Kingdom.
-There were relatively large numbers of these; while doctors and nurses could be trained in Australia, advanced qualifications still required a trip overseas.
+When the First World War broke out in August 1914, Rachel Ward, Countess of Dudley, the estranged wife of the former Governor-General of Australia, the Lord Dudley, decided to create a hospital from Australian doctors and nurses who were in the United Kingdom.
+She had previously set up the Lady Dudley Nurses in Ireland and the New South Wales Bush Nursing Association in Australia.
+There were relatively large numbers of Australian doctors and nurses because advanced qualifications required a trip overseas.

 Lady Dudley discussed her proposal with King George V, and then with the Secretary of State for War, Lord Kitchener, and the British Army's Director General Army Medical Services, Sir Arthur Sloggett, who authorised the hospital.
 The hospital was formally offered to the British government by the Australian High Commissioner to the United Kingdom, Sir George Reid on 15 August 1914.
 Volunteers responded to advertisements that Lady Dudley placed in English newspapers on 17 August 1914.
 Women doctors were not accepted, but women nurses were welcomed.

 The Australian Voluntary Hospital was commanded by Lieutenant Colonel William L'Estrange Eames, an officer in the Australian Army Medical Corps who had served in the Second Boer War, and was holidaying in England with his family at the time.
 He was unable to join the Australian Imperial Force (AIF), which was not accepting enlistments outside of Australia.
 He was granted the temporary rank of lieutenant colonel in the Royal Army Medical Corps.
 Ida Greaves, from Royal Newcastle Hospital, was appointed matron.
 The hospital soon reached a strength of 120 staff, of whom 36 were nurses.
-Others who were stationed in the hospital were Beachcroft Towse and Banjo Paterson who left an account of the hospital in chapters 13 and 14 of his book Happy Dispatches (1935).
+Others who were stationed in the hospital were Beachcroft Towse and Banjo Paterson who left an account of the hospital in his book Happy Dispatches.